martdegraaf/martdegraaf.github.io/src/blog/content/posts/apply-ip-restrictions-application-firewall/index.md

 Let's say you have an application gateway deployed in Azure.
 Behind the application gateway is more than one app service acting on requests.
 You are adding a new application and the new application needs to be ready before GO-live.
 You can not pre-test this on production without any sort of firewall rules.
 You want to restrict access to the new application to a set of IP addresses.

+In this post, I will show you how to restrict access to your backend services using a Web Application Firewall policy.
+We will build a bicp file with my first production custom type!

 ![Architecture of an application gatway in front of multiple app services](appgateway.drawio.svg#center "Example Azure infrastructure")

 ## Restricting access